 He was most notably a passionate Barbadian trade unionist, a politician, and an ambassador, playing a pivotal role in organizing the Barbados Labour Movement.

-Describing himself as ‘Frank by name and Frank by nature,’ Walcott is most often remembered as the most critical trade unionism personality in Barbados.
+Describing himself as ‘Frank by name and Frank by nature,’ Walcott is most often remembered as Barbados’s most critical trade unionism personality.

 Sir Frank distinguished himself on all levels – locally, regionally, and internationally.
 Not only did he organize workers and negotiate on their behalf, but he also was known for having a visionary approach to bargaining for improved conditions for the working Barbadian population.